eraofchaos/eraofchaos.github.io/units/Bone Dragon.md

  **Unit Soul:** [ Bone Dragon](/Items/unt_65/)

  **Unit description:** Fear: Sharply decreases enemies' defense, causes low morale.

+ **Unit second description :** Reduce defense of all enemies on the battlefield.
+Able to break the enemy's line of defense effectively.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.